 Each patient is assigned a dedicated R.N. case manager.
-The case managers work with all members of The CHOC Neuroscience Institute health care team to coordinate care from pre-hospitalization of the neurologic patient to the patient’s return home -- helping patients and their families navigate the health care system while always maintaining continuum of care.
+The case managers work with all members of the Neuroscience Institute team to coordinate care from pre-hospitalization to the patient’s return home – helping patients and their families navigate the health care system while always maintaining continuum of care.
 Our case managers, who also coordinate outpatient needs as they arise, communicate regularly with insurance companies, California Children’s Services (CCS) and MediCal to ensure optimal relations and make financial arrangements.

 The psychological issues patients and families deal with when coping with a neurologic condition can be overwhelming.
-The CHOC Neuroscience Institute has a dedicated psychology team who works closely with patients and families to help them cope with the emotional and psychological stress of neurologic conditions.
-Psychologists provide an initial consultation when the patient first meets with The CHOC Neuroscience Institute team, and provides assessments throughout the patient’s hospitalization.
+The Neuroscience Institute has a dedicated psychology team who works closely with patients and families to help them cope with emotional and psychological stress.
+Psychologists provide an initial consultation when the patient first meets with the Neuroscience Institute team and provides assessments throughout the patient’s hospitalization.
 Psychology services are then available as needed for patients, parents and siblings.
-The psychology team assesses and treats such issues as depression, anxiety, phobias (to medical procedures), anger, sleep difficulties, loss and grief, and behavioral problems.
+The psychology team assesses and treats issues such as depression, anxiety, phobias (to medical procedures), anger, sleep difficulties, loss and grief, and behavioral issues.

 Child Life Services

-The ultimate goal of Child Life Services at The CHOC Neuroscience Institute is to make children as comfortable as possible before, during and after hospitalization.
+The ultimate goal of Child Life Services at the Neuroscience Institute is to make children as comfortable as possible before, during and after hospitalization.
 Our child life specialists help decrease anxiety surrounding diagnosis, treatment and hospitalization by using medical play and explaining treatment and procedures in language appropriate to the patient’s age and development.
-Patients at The CHOC Neuroscience Institute truly benefit from Child Life Services.
 Our specialists help them cope with the many diagnostic tests they must undergo, and even accompany the child during the different procedures.
 They prepare children for what they may face – from an MRI scan to a lumbar puncture – providing emotional support and distraction during these challenging tests.
-They represent “safe” staff members, and children know that our child life specialists are there for fun and comfort – not for “treatment” or “procedures.”
+They represent “safe” staff members, and children know that our child life specialists are there for fun and comfort – not for treatment or procedures.
 They are a crucial part of the health care team.

 Rehabilitation Services is committed to helping children with neurologic conditions reach their potential – physically and socially – and return to home and school as quickly as possible.
 Using a comprehensive team approach, Rehabilitation Services offers the full array of physical, occupational, speech and hearing, respiratory and recreational therapy for infants, children and teenagers.
-Due to the debilitating effects of their condition, children with neurologic conditions have unique rehabilitation needs.
-Physical therapists, occupational therapists and speech therapists work extremely closely with physicians to plan rehabilitation therapies.
 Children receive both one-on-one rehabilitation therapy and group therapy.